01 — HTTP Gateway

 What Just Happened

-Hangar loaded your provider configuration and started in stdio mode (JSON-RPC over stdin/stdout).
+Hangar loaded your MCP server configuration and started in stdio mode (JSON-RPC over stdin/stdout).
 When you sent the initialize handshake, Hangar responded with its capabilities.
-On the first hangar_list call, Hangar performed a cold start: it launched the subprocess provider (uvx mcp-server-fetch in this example, or connects to remote endpoint if using mode: remote), sent MCP initialize + tools/list to discover available tools, and registered them in its internal registry.
+On the first hangar_list call, Hangar performed a cold start: it connected to the remote MCP server (examples/provider_math in this recipe), sent MCP initialize + tools/list to discover available tools, and registered them in its internal registry.

 The test MCP server doesn't know Hangar exists — it sees standard MCP JSON-RPC requests.
 This is a transparent proxy pattern.
 Hangar adds nothing yet: no health checks, no circuit breaker, no authentication.
 That's the point — recipe 01 is the baseline.